-Notes to Table 4.1
+Notes to Tables 4.1 - 4.4

-- 1. WFPC2, ACS, and NICMOS have polarimetric imaging capabilities.
-ACS and NICMOS have coronagraphic capabilities. - 2.
-With ramp filters, the FOV is smaller for the ACS/WFC.
-Please see the ACS Instrument Handbook for details. - 3.
-The WFPC2 has four CCD chips that are exposed simultaneously.
-Three are "wide-field" chips, each covering a 75" x 75" field and arranged in an "L" shape, and the fourth is a "planetary" chip covering a 35" x 35" field.
-See Figure 2.2 - 4.
+WFPC2, ACS, and NICMOS have polarimetric imaging capabilities.
+ACS and NICMOS have coronagraphic capabilities.

 The limiting magnitude for imaging in the visual is strongly affected by the sky background; the limiting magnitude can be about 0.5 fainter or brighter than listed here, depending on the calculation parameters specified below for each instrument.
 Please note that low-sky conditions limit flexibility in scheduling and are not compatible with observing in the CVZ.
 Single entries refer to wavelengths near the center of the indicated wavelength range.
-Details for each of the instrument configurations follow.

-The ACS/WFC, ACS/HRC, and ACS/SBC entries in the table refer to V magnitude (Johnson) of an unreddened A0 V star (Vega), for a one-hour integration.
+The ACS/WFC, ACS/HRC, and ACS/SBC entries in Table 4.1 refer to V magnitude (Johnson) of an unreddened A0 V star (Vega), for a one-hour integration.
 WFC and HRC use filter F606W, GAIN=2, and CR-SPLIT=2; SBC uses F125LP.
 Magnitudes are for a signal-to-noise ratio of 5 in a circle of radius 0.2 arcsec for the WFC and HRC, and 0.5 arcsec for the SBC.
 Observations assume average background conditions.
 Limiting magnitude values were derived without CTE corrections.